squarism/squarism.github.io/_posts/2016-11-25-the-enthusiast-trench.markdown

 These examples pictured above are easily demonstrable because they are visual or physical.
 Abstract things are not.

 I follow the [City Skylines subreddit](https://www.reddit.com/r/CitiesSkylines/) but I don't play the game.
-I know people are having fun and I sort of understand the game mechanics but there are a lot of mods and deep mechanics I don't get.
+I know people are having fun.
+I sort of understand the game mechanics and the game loop.
+But there are a lot of mods and deep mechanics I don't get.
 This is true of a lot of games with "mods".
 The community is digging its own trenches from within a trench by extending the game.
 But I really don't grok the fun.